brl1906/contract_manager/README.md

 Due to the nature of this responsibility, it is not currently performed with an optimal standard frequency--how is that for bureaucracy-speak.

-###### *fineprint*: while this obviously doesn't rise to the level of problem statement and is not a requirement--hence the H6--our office has a Python ecosystem and would be able to more easily incorporate, communicate and deploy any solution that uses Python __if__ the solution involes a scripting language.

 ## Getting Started
 ```